WombatLinux/uspm-old/README.md

 ## How to create a package for USPM

+### The easy way
+1) Compile the package from source
+2) Place all compiled files in a folder
+3) Make a folder with the name of the package and place the previous folder in that
+4) Enter the directory
+5) Run `uspm-mkpkg` and follow instructions
+6) Exit the directory, you should now have a `.uspm` package file.

+### The hard way
 1) Compile the package from source
 2) Place all compiled files in a folder
 3) Make a folder with the name of the package and place the previous folder in that